 Students under the residency requirement living off campus without valid commuter status will be billed for a standard room charge.
 Students who fall under the residency requirement must actually live on campus.
 Students are not subject to the On-Campus Residency Requirement for the academic year if they:

-The basis for any of the above must exist prior to the semester the student wishes to live off campus and for which a valid ‘Commuter Form’ has been submitted.
+The basis for any of the above must exist prior to the semester the student wishes to live off campus and for which a valid ‘Commuter Form’ has been submitted by either July 1st for the fall semester or December 1st for the spring semester.
 Residents who qualify for commuter status mid-semester are subject to a Contract Breakage Fee, as well as the housing refund schedule, as listed in the Bulletin.

 On-campus housing is not available for individuals who are not currently enrolled.
 On-campus housing is not guaranteed to students who do not fall under the residency requirement.